1. Letter FROM RHODA WHITE (1909)

 24.PHILOMATHESIAN SOCIETY MINUTES (1845)

 Ralph Waldo Emerson delivered the Commencement address in 1845 upon invitation from the College’s literary and debating society.
 Subsequently, the group wrote to Emerson requesting permission to publish his talk, a request that the transcendentalist declined.
-News of the rejection is recorded in the society’s
+News of the rejection is recorded in the society’s minutes of their October meeting.

 25. DANCE CARD (1933)